HelsinkiHacklab/eyefi_flickr_auto_upload/README.md

  * exifr: https://github.com/remvee/exifr
  * Raspberry Pi 3

-## How to use
+## Step-by-step, how to use:

 (this might be missing some steps, I try to make better instructons for Eye-Fi Center stuff later)

 ###1.
 These instructions require you to first configure your eye-fi card using Eye-Fi Center.
-Remove your card from your Eye-Fi account, but first enable its Wifi option.
+Remove your card from your Eye-Fi account, but first enable its Wifi option (Direct mode network).
 You will need the Wifi network name and the password.
-You also need its MAC number and upload key.
+You also need its MAC address and upload key.

+On Mac OS, you can find the MAC address in Eye-Fi xml file in your Library folder.

 ###2.
 Using your Raspberry Pi 3: